ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 ## Overview of all available shortcuts

-There are more shortcuts, maybe some of them are different in your Linux distribution (I use Ubuntu).
-But don't worry, you can check all of them and even custom them.
+There are more shortcuts available, and maybe some of the ones above are different in your Linux distribution (I use Ubuntu).
+But don't worry, you can check all of them and even customize them.
 You only need to go to `File -> Preferences -> Keyboard Shortcuts`.

-On the website of VSCode, you can find a PDF with all available shortcuts for your operating system
+On the website of VSCode, you can find a PDF with all available shortcuts for your operating system:

 * [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf){:target="_blank"}
 * [Mac](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf){:target="_blank"}